 for domestic flights or to enter certain regulated federal facilities.
 STAR ID

-is available to qualified individuals at any State DPS office.
-To view a list of
+is available to qualified individuals at any State ALEA office.
+To view a list

 In 2009, the Alabama Legislature

 increased the cost of driver licenses and non-driver licenses by 50 cents to add

 funding for the Veterans Living Legacy Act Citizenship fund.

 In 2008, the Alabama Driver License Unit began a program to allow the scheduling of the road skills test in